RHuebsch13/Fur_kidz/README.md

   * spacing issues where the products heading did not display as they were covered with other content.
 Custom css was used to crrect this.
 - After deployment:
 - Issues picked up during testing:
-* no delete confirmation message afer deleting.
+* no delete confirmation message afer deleting. this to be moved to future features.
+No time to install.

 ## Deployment